Ergün Penbe: International career

 Ergün represented Turkey on 48 occasions, all of his caps coming whilst he was at Galatasaray, in a 12-year span.

 He was part of the nation's final squads at UEFA Euro 2000 and the 2002 FIFA World Cup, playing in three matches in the former competition and five in the latter, as it respectively reached the quarterfinals and finished in third place.

+Managerial career

+On October 1, 2024, he reached an agreement with Yeni Mersin İdmanyurdu, TFF 2.
+Lig team, until the end of the 2024-25 season.